ralna/GALAHAD/doc/Julia/rst-dir/bnls_functions.rst

 	*
 		- iv

 		- is a one-dimensional array of size max(n,m_r) and type INT, that is used for reverse communication.
-See status = 7 and 8 above for more details.
+See status = 6, 7 and 8 above for more details.

 	*
 		- lvl

 		- is a scalar variable of type INT, that is used for reverse communication.
-See status = 7 and 8 above for more details.
+See status = 6, 7 and 8 above for more details.

 	*
 		- lvu

 		- is a scalar variable of type INT, that is used for reverse communication.
-See status = 7 and 8 above for more details.
+See status = 6, 7 and 8 above for more details.

-	*
-		- index

-		- is a scalar variable of type INT, that is used for reverse communication.
-See status = 6 above for more details.

 	*
 		- p